 New York Statewide Policy Priorities

-• The Coalition and its partners successfully advocated for the NY state budget to reflect the importance of the upper region of the watershed by securing a $300,000 Environmental Protection Fund line item to support the Upper Delaware.
+• The Coalition and its partners successfully advocated for the New York FY25 state budget to reflect the importance of the upper region of the watershed by securing $350,000 to implement a watershed wide restoration program to help implement the federal Delaware River Basin Restoration Program.

 While this funding will lift up crucial projects and protection efforts in the region, the Coalition will continue to encourage state investment into the Upper Delaware region, setting the stage for projects that protect habitat, water quality, and the surrounding communities.

-• Many amazing state-wide initiatives provide one-time funding for environmental projects, but the Clean Water, Clean Air, and Green Jobs Environmental Bond Act creates a critical source of reoccurring funding.
+• New York State voters approved the Clean Water, Clean Air, and Green Jobs Environmental Bond Act in November 2022, creating a critical source of reoccurring funding.
 This funding will go to restoring New York’s wetlands, improving water quality, making fisheries more sustainable, and much more.

 • The FFMP allows for release from New York City reservoirs to account for water needs in the city and to ensure quality habitat and recreation downstream.